ravinain/CredentialManagement/README.md

  - Get All Credentials
  - Delete Credential by Title

 The application is using in-memory database which has only one table and columns are: User Name, Password and Title.
 Title is a key which is used to differentiate the credentials.
+The password is stored in encryted format.
+The encryption and decryption logic is available in Cryptography.py file.

 Sample Data: